1. Home

 Simplicity is often misunderstood and underrated.
 One of the biggest myths in business writing is that complex topics need complex documents.
 The more important the topic, the more complex we think our writing needs to be – especially when the stakes are high.
 Writing...

-Storytelling is not a fad.
-It’s the language of thought
+Why storytelling is the language of thought

 Years ago, not long after I started Emphasis, I found myself in conversation with a young training manager for one of the UK’s biggest companies.
 We were meeting to discuss his organisation's training programme and I was curious to understand what he was focusing on....